Romchik38/site2/todo/admin-menu.md

 - Can contain at least one submenu.
 - Can be horizontal or vertical, based on your choice.
-- Responsive on mobile devices
+- Responsive on mobile devices.

 ### Quality